FranklinDCodes/Tic_Tac_Toe_Neural_Net/README.md

   Contains the Game() object used in all of the above code to keep track of turns, decide winners, etc.

 trainer.py:
-  The file that trained T3NN.pkl
+  The file that trained T3NN.pkl.

+sql_tools.py:
+  Contains the class db() that is used in above code to manipulate sqlite databases.